Hokkaido: Economy

-Tourism is an important industry, especially during the cool summertime when visitors are attracted to Hokkaidō's open spaces from hotter and more humid parts of Japan and other Asian countries.
+Tourism is an important industry, especially during the cool summertime when visitors are attracted to Hokkaido's open spaces from hotter and more humid parts of Japan and other Asian countries.
 During the winter, skiing and other winter sports bring other tourists, and increasingly international ones, to the island.

-Coal mining played an important role in the industrial development of Hokkaidō, with the Ishikari coalfield.
+Coal mining played an important role in the industrial development of Hokkaido, with the Ishikari coalfield.
 Cities such as Muroran were primarily developed to supply the rest of the archipelago with coal.

 In 2023, Rapidus Corporation announced Hokkaido's largest business investment with a 5 trillion yen plan to build a semiconductor manufacturing factory in Chitose.
 The site is expected to eventually employ over 1,000 employees.